JHDROP/TwitterImageBot/README.md

 # TwitterImageBot
 This bot contains different ways of processing images and posting them on twitter

-This Twitterbot takes an image from your local memory.
+It takes an image from your local memory.
-Transfroms it in different ways.
+Transforms it in different ways.
 Saves the transformed picture on you computer.
 And finally post it on twitter.